Thanh-WuTan/COMP1010-IndividualProject/README.md

 # My First Web Project
 I developed this project as part of my Introduction to Programming course at VinUniversity.
+I implemented a CRUD (Create, Read, Update, Delete) application that demonstrates my beginner-level skills in both front-end and back-end development.
 Please note that this is my first attempt at web development, and the implementation may not be optimal since I'm still a beginner in this field.

 # Description
 This project is a simple CRUD (Create, Read, Update, Delete) web application created using Flask and SQLite.
 It includes APIs for managing users, equipment, and handling borrowing/returning requests.